 Lately, artificial intelligence in logistics and shipping has become a significant focus in supply chain management.
 Quicker and more accurate shipping decreases transport costs and lead times.
 It also reduces labor expenses, contributes to eco-friendly operations, and most importantly, increases the gap between various competitors.
 McKinsey conducted a cross-industry study in 2017 and discovered the early adopters of artificial intelligence in transport showed profit margins of more than 5 percent.
 On the other hand participants in the sector that did not adopt AI were in debt.

-Elon Musk’s new brainchild, the electric toy, which is an electric semi truck, shows how automated vehicles are going to impact the logistics and supply chain management space.
+Elon Musk’s new brainchild, the electric toy, which is an electric semi truck, shows how automated vehicles are going to impact the logistics industry and supply chain management space.
 While there are concerns about this technology replacing human labor and causing unemployment, the use of autonomous vehicles is vital for any industry.
 Although the law forbids truck drivers from working over 11 hours a day without an eight-hour break, using advance transport management software, it’s possible for a driverless truck to drive almost 24 hours.
 The implication is AI and automation would double the output of the United States transport network at 25% of the cost.

 - Automating and accelerating the customs brokerage